CVanchieri/CS-ProblemSolvingFrameWork/Lambda-Problem-Solving-Framework.md

     is the description of the problem incomplete?
 * Run through tests cases in your head or on paper to make sure the results are what you think they should be.
+* If unable to get answers on something that's unclear in the spec, make your best guess, and document your assumptions and decision.

 ### You're done when